 - The activity must not foster excessive governmental entanglement with religion.

 District personnel will not discriminate against any person based upon their religious beliefs.
-District personnel are encouraged to promote among employees and students tolerance of varied religious beliefs or non-belief.
+District personnel are encouraged to promote, among employees and students, tolerance of varied religious beliefs or non-belief.
 District personnel will not denigrate a student’s religious beliefs or non-belief.
-The policy against denigrating religious beliefs and non-belief shall not be interpreted to prohibit academic discussion of religion.
+The policy against denigrating religious beliefs and non-belief will not be interpreted to prohibit academic discussion of religion.
 This policy has no intent to affect the religious beliefs or practices of district personnel outside of their work environment.

 Reviewed: 7/11; 9/12; 9/13; 2/15; 4/18

 Legal Reference (Code of Iowa): §§ 279.8; 280.6